sab-sachsen/cdn/README.md

 Run the tests with `npm test`.
 Additionally, you can run the tests in watch mode with `npm run test:watch`.

+## Limiting available scopes

+You can limit the available packages by setting the `SCOPES` environment variable.
+This is useful if you want to limit the available packages to a specific scope, e.g. `@some-scope`.
+Multiple scopes can be separated by a space, e.g. `@scope @another-scope`.

+If no scope is defined, the whole package name is checked.
+Thus it is possible to limit the available packages to explicit packages as well, e.g. `lit express`.

 ## License